7 tips to grow quality backlinks and boost your SEO

-Backlinks are hyperlinks that point from one website to another.
-About 91 percent of all web pages never get any organic traffic from Google, and that’s mostly due to the fact that they don’t have backlinks.
+In fact, about 91 percent of all web pages never get any organic traffic from Google, and that’s mostly due to the fact that they don’t have backlinks.
+Don’t be one of those pages.

 We all want to improve the search engine ranking of our website, but when it comes to getting others to link to you, it’s easy to feel lost.
 Plus, you don’t want just any backlink for your site.
-Quality (meaning that the backlink is coming from a trusted website) is important as well.
+Quality, meaning that the backlink is coming from a trusted website, is important as well.

 Here are seven tips that can help you grow quality backlinks for your website and improve your ranking.